Fact-Checking of AI-Generated Reports: Fact-checking of AI-generated reports

 \subsection{Improving the quality of reports through verification}

-We apply the fact-checking examiner to filter our incorrect/irrelevant sentences in automatically produced reports as shown in Figure~\ref{fig:overview}b.
+We apply the fact-checking examiner to filter our incorrect/irrelevant sentences in automatically produced reports as shown in Figure~\ref{fig:overview} (colored in red).
 Specifically, given an automatically generated report for an image, we pair the image with each sentence of the report.
 We then use the same CLIP encoder used in training the examiner, to encode each pair of image and sentence to form a concatenated feature vector.
 The examiner predicted fake sentences are then removed to produce the revised report.

 We develop a new measure to judge the improvement in the quality of the automatic report after applying the fact-checking examiner.
-Unlike popular report comparison measures such as BLEU, ROUGE scores that perform lexical comparisons, we use a semantic distance measure formed from encoding the reports through large language models such as SentenceBERT\cite{sbert}.
+Unlike popular report comparison measures such as BLEU\cite{papineni-etal-2002-bleu}, ROUGE\cite{ROUGE} scores that perform lexical comparisons, we use a semantic similarity measure formed from encoding the reports through large language models such as SentenceBERT\cite{sbert}.
 Specifically, let $R=\{S_{i}\}$, $R_{auto}=\{S_{auto}\}$, $R_{corrected}=\{S_{corrected}\}$ be the original, automated, and corrected reports with their sentences respectively.
 To judge the improvement in quality of the report, we adopt SentenceBERT\cite{sbert} to encode the individual sentences of the respective reports to produce an average encoding per report as $E_{R},E_{auto},E_{corrected}$ respectively.
 Then the quality improvement score, $QI(R)$ per triple of reports $(R, R_{auto}, R_{corrected})$ is given by the difference in the cosine similarity between the pairwise encodings as

 where $d$ is the cosine similarity between the average encodings.
 This measure allows for unequal lengths of reports.
 A positive value indicates an improvement while a negative value indicates a worsening of the performance.
-The overall improvement in the quality of automatically generated reports is then given by where $n_{positive}=arg_{R}(c(E_{R},E_{corrected})>c(E_{R},R_{auto}))$ or the number of times the corrected reports are closer to original reports by applying the examiner, and $n_{R}$ is the total number of automated reports evaluated.
+The overall improvement in the quality of automatically generated reports is then given by